You may be able to induce labor naturally with movement, sex, or relaxation. A doctor may be able to recommend other ways to induce contractions.

 Eat something spicy

-Hot peppers and spicy foods are said to help induce labor.
-This may be because some spicy foods can trigger the release of prostaglandins as you digest.
+Hot peppers and spicy meals are foods said to help induce labor.
+This may be because some spicy foods can trigger the release of prostaglandins as you digest them.

 Schedule an acupuncture session

 Acupuncture is another method of releasing oxytocin in your body.
-There isn’t a lot of scientific evidence to show how successful acupuncture is in starting labor.
-But it’s a good tension reliever.
+There isn’t a lot of scientific evidence to show how successful acupuncture is in starting labor, but it is a good tension reliever.

 Ask your doctor to strip your membranes

 At your next prenatal appointment, ask your doctor or birthworker about having your membranes stripped.
 With a gloved finger, your doctor will separate the amniotic sac from the wall of the uterus.

 Doing this can release prostaglandins, which could help move things along.

 It’s not uncommon to experience mild cramping or spotting after having your membranes stripped.
 If the bleeding becomes heavy, however, call your doctor immediately.